-Students are given the opportunity to undertake a programming task(s) during their course of study which allows them to develop their skills to design, write, test and refine programs using a high-level programming language.
+Students are given the opportunity to undertake programming tasks during their course of study which allows them to develop their skills to design, write, test and refine programs using a high-level programming language.
 Students will be assessed on these skills during the written examinations, in particular Component 02 (section B).

 GCSE Computer Science allows students to progress with further study at A Level and beyond.
-Computing will be very beneficial to students wanting to pursue a variety of careers including IT, engineering, business, media and science.
+Computer Science will be very beneficial to students wanting to pursue a variety of careers including IT, engineering, business, media and science.